Ukraine Quid Pro Quo Push Dates To February, Rudy Giuliani’s Pals Pressured Previous President, Reports Say

 But the conclusion that Russia interfered in 2016 is supported by three major investigations, including a bipartisan Senate Intelligence Committee probe, as well as by Mueller, and an assessment by the U.S. intelligence community.

 Giuliani has described Parnas and Fruman as “clients.”
-But at the same time, the activities of the two men were reportedly financed largely by pro-Russian Ukrainian oligarch Dimytro Firtash, who is currently fighting extradition to the U.S. on corruption charges.
+But at the same time, the activities of the two men were reportedly financed largely by pro-Russian Ukrainian oligarch Dmytro Firtash, who is currently fighting extradition to the U.S. on corruption charges.